-As the train chugs and makes its way along snowy wonderlands passing by the traditional Bavarian houses, forest covered in mist, snowy white fields, trees blanketed with a fresh layer of snow; all you can do from the coziness of your train is gaze out and marvel at the breathtaking scenery.
+As the train chugs and makes its way along snowy wonderlands passing by the traditional Bavarian houses, forest covered in mist, snowy white fields, and trees blanketed with a fresh layer of snow; all you can do from the coziness of your train is gaze out and marvel at the breathtaking scenery.
 Want to know more about this amazing Alpine experience in Germany?
-Let’s take you on a day Trip from Munich to Zugspitze, Germany’s Highest Peak.
+Let’s take you on a day trip from Munich to Zugspitze, Germany’s Highest Peak.

-Your journey to the highest peak of Germany starts with boarding the cogwheel train that takes you all the way up to the Zugspitzplatt and then hop on to a cable car or continue the journey that takes you all the way up to the top of Germany.
+Your journey to the highest peak of Germany starts with boarding the cogwheel train that takes you all the way up to the Zugspitzplatt and then hopping on to a cable car or continuing the journey that takes you all the way up to the top of Germany.
 The cable car is the faster option, so opt for the cable car if you have limited time on hand.

 There are three glaciers, including the two largest in Germany: the Northern Schneeferner with an area of 30.7 hectares and the Höllentalferner with an area of 24.7 hectares.
 The third is the Southern Schneeferner which covers 8.4 hectares.

 How to reach Zugspitze